nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/Workshops/The-Importance-of-Batch-to-Optimise-Flow.md

    1. When the customer starts the timer, the first team member changes the colour of each coin individually to their colour.
    2. Once all coins have changed to the relevant colour, then the first team member can move the whole batch to the second team member.
 The second team member changes the colour of each coin individually to their colour and once all coins have changed, move the coins over to the third team member, and so on.
    3. When the last team member is done changing the colour of each coin, he/she passes the full batch back to the customer.
-   4. The customer stops the time when he/ she has received the full batch and add the 'score' to the board on the right.
+   4. The customer stops the time when he/she has received the full batch and add the 'score' to the board on the right.

 Note: Before you start, estimate how long it will take to get the full batch of coins from the first team member all the way to the customer.
 Add your estimate to the board on the right